gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-environment-maps.md

 We use that  <span style="color: red">reflected direction</span> to look at the cubemap to color the surface of the object.

-Here's a digram where you can set the rotation of the surface and see the various parts of the equation.
+Here's a diagram where you can set the rotation of the surface and see the various parts of the equation.
 You can also see the reflection vectors point to the different faces of the cubemap and effect the color of the surface.

 {{{diagram url="resources/environment-mapping.html" width="400" height="400" }}}

 Now that we know how reflection works and that we can use it to look up values from the cubemap let's change the shaders to do that.

 First in the vertex shader we'll compute the world position and world oriented normal of the vertices and pass those to the fragment shader as varyings.
 This is similar to what we did in [the article on spotlights](webgl-3d-lighting-spot.html).

 ```glsl
 attribute vec4 a_position;